rcemper/Dataset-OEX-reviews/README.md

 Some informatinon is missing as it gets inserted dynamically over several
 fetch cycles while I have just 1 from IRIS.

-A utility to load and update is included. to use these methods you need to
+A utility to load and update is included.
+To use these methods you will
-create an SSL Configuration named "community" in SMP
+need to create an SSL Configuration named "community" in SMP
-for client access to _community.intersystems.com:443_
+for client access to _community.intersystems.com:443_ .
+This is included in Docker image setup.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.